 - Heat oven to 350 degrees.

-- Add the ingredients for the cake in a large bowl and using either a stand mixer or hand mixer, and mix until everything is combined.
+- Add both the chocolate cake mix and brownie mix to a large bowl.
+Then add the eggs, water, and oil.
+Using a stand mixer or hand mixer, mix until everything is well combined and no dry mix remains.

 - Pour batter into prepared bundt pan that's been sprayed with non-stick baking spray and bake for 50-55 minutes.